astro-datalab/digestor/README.rst

 Before a table can be loaded in the database, it must be created in SQL.
-Creating a table from a transformed file ensures we don't waste time rewritng a loaded table in the DB later on (*e.g.* to add an ID column to a 1 TB table)
+Creating a table from a transformed file ensures we don't waste time rewritng a loaded table in the DB later on (*e.g.* to add an ID column to a 1 TB table).

 - FITS/VOTable files contain needed type information for columns
 - other formats (*e.g.* CSV) require type to be inferred lexically

   - variable-length columns (*e.g.* strings)
   - NaN / Inf values
   - wrong type inference issues.

 By generating a "CREATE TABLE" statement at this stage we can accomplish several things at once: